Rationality, universal generation and the integral Hodge conjecture: Introduction

 In the case of $d=3$, the above result has the following interesting application.

 \begin{cor} Let $X$ be a smooth cubic threefold and let $(J^3(X),\Theta)$ be its intermediate Jacobian.
-If $X$ admits a decomposition of the diagonal, then the following statements hold. \begin{enumerate} \item The minimal class of $J^3(X)$ is algebraic and supported on a divisor of cohomology class $3\Theta$. \item Twice of the minimal class of $J^3(X)$ is represented by a symmetric 1-cycle supported on a theta divisor. \end{enumerate} \end{cor}
+If $X$ admits a decomposition of the diagonal, then the following statements hold. \begin{enumerate} \item The minimal class of $J^3(X)$ is algebraic and supported on a divisor of cohomology class $3\Theta$. \item Twice of the minimal class of $J^3(X)$ is represented by a symmetric (with respect to the multiplication-by-($-1$) morphism of $J^3(X)$) 1-cycle supported on a theta divisor. \end{enumerate} \end{cor}

 In the case of cubic fivefolds, our method can also relate rationality with the geometry of the intermediate Jacobian.
 The price we pay here is that we have to consider the rationality of $X$ and $F$ simultaneously.